 If there are any health concerns we recommend speaking to your primary care physician for more information.

 Does LH Surge Mean You’re Ovulating?

-The LH Ovulation test strips from 12 Panel Now are designed to detect LH levels in the urine.
+The LH Ovulation urine dip tests from 12 Panel Now are designed to detect LH levels in the urine.
 LH levels start to surge around the time when ovulation is about to start.